BOOK AND SOFTWARE REVIEWS

 Sir Ernest Gowers's Plain words is a renowned guide on how not to write bureaucratic English.
 The first edition was produced by His Majesty's Stotionery Office in 1948, following the production of a training manual for civil servants.
 To the suprise of pretty well everyone, it was an immediate success, published in April it had sold 150,000 copies by Christmas 1948 - perhaps the best-selling government publication of all time!
 Gowers's insistance on negotiating a royalty instead of the £500 he was offered, paid off handsomely.

-The language used in Plain words is, appropriately, plain and simple and Sir Ernest, like his great grand-daughter, has a light and humourous touch.
-Much of what he inveighs agains no longer applies, even official language changes over time, but sometimes he hits upon the same problem that Michael Billig does in his How to write badly, reviewed here recently.
+The language used in Plain words is, appropriately, plain and simple and Sir Ernest, like his great grand-daughter, had a light and humourous touch.
+Much of what he inveighed against no longer applies (even official language changes over time) but sometimes he hits upon the same problem that Michael Billig does in his How to write badly, reviewed here recently.
 For example, he comments on the adoption of the -ise ending:

 Among those now nosing their way into the language are civilianise (replace military staff by civil), editorialise (make editorial comments on), finalise (finally settle), hospitalise (send to hospital), and publicise (give publicity to).
 The reason for inventing them seems to be to enable us to say in one word what would otherwise need several.
 Whether that will prove a valid passport time alone can show. (p.
 43)

 Sir Ernest would probably be saddened to know that most of his examples here have come to be well-established in the language and are now thought to be unremarkable.